raulgonzalezcz/ProyectoRecorrerGrafos/README.md

 # Project: Traverse a graph
 Example of DFS and BFS in a graph.
-Inside the src, you will find three files: Graph.java (structure that we established for our graph), Methods.java (implemented logic to traverse a graph with DFS or BFS) and Vertex.java (logic to assign color (black or white) to a vertex if it is visited or not)
+Inside the src, you will find three files: Graph.java (structure that we established for our graph), Methods.java (implemented logic to traverse a graph with DFS or BFS) and Vertex.java (logic to assign color "black or white" to a vertex if it is visited or not)

 ## Programming language
 ```[java]